 MOD AFCP/87A3/2

-5.430A The allocation of the frequency band 3 400-3 600 MHz to the mobile, except aeronautical mobile, service is subject to agreement obtained under No. 9.21.
-This frequency band is identified for International Mobile Telecommunications (IMT).
+5.430A The allocation of the frequency band 3 400-3 800 MHz in Region 1 to the mobile, except aeronautical mobile, service is subject to agreement obtained under No. 9.21.
+The frequency band 3 400-3 600 MHz in Region 1 is identified for International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which it is allocated and does not establish priority in the Radio Regulations.
-The provisions of Nos.
+In the frequency band 3 400-3 800 MHz in Region 1, the provisions of Nos.
 9.17 and 9.18 shall also apply in the coordination phase.
 Before an administration brings into use a (base or mobile) station of the mobile service in this frequency band, it shall ensure that the power flux-density (pfd) produced at 3 m above ground does not exceed −154.5 dB(W/(m2 4 kHz)) for more than 20% of time at the border of the territory of any other administration.
 This limit may be exceeded on the territory of any country whose administration has so agreed.
 In order to ensure that the pfd limit at the border of the territory of any other administration is met, the calculations and verification shall be made, taking into account all relevant information, with the mutual agreement of both administrations (the administration responsible for the terrestrial station and the administration responsible for the earth station) and with the assistance of the Bureau if so requested.
 In case of disagreement, calculation and verification of the pfd shall be made by the Bureau, taking into account the information referred to above.
-Stations of the mobile service in the frequency band 3 400-3 600 MHz shall not claim more protection from space stations than that provided in Table 21-4 of the Radio Regulations (Edition of 2004).
-(WRC-15)
+Stations of the mobile service in the frequency band 3 400-3 800 MHz in Region 1 shall not claim more protection from space stations than that provided in Table 21-4 of the Radio Regulations (Edition of 2004).
+(WRC-23)

 MOD AFCP/87A3/3